agoric-labs/dapp-evm/docs/remote-account-architecture.md

 #### `EVMAccountKit`

-This is the core logic object of the GMP contract, acting as the interface to the remote Ethereum account.
+This is the core logic object of the Axelar GMP contract, acting as the interface to the remote Ethereum account.

 Key methods: